ngkangting/CSS-Grid/README.md

 - **Base Method**

     Basic way to create a grid is to declare **grid-template-column**.
-The property of **grid-template-column** helps to determine the number of items in a row.
+By using the property of **grid-template-column**, it helps to determine the number of items in a row for a CSS Grid.

-    The Grid items will automatically populate the grid container from top left to bottom right, based on the HTML source order, and will add rows as necessary.
+    Once the number of items in a row is specified, the Grid items will be automatically populated in the grid container from top left to bottom right, based on the HTML source order.
+If the Grid items exceed the number of rows specified, CSS Grid will automatically add rows as necessary.

 - **List Method**

-    Using the **base method** and the **repeat()** function, it is easy to achieve a list sequence of items in a grid.
+    This method comprises of the **base method** and the **repeat() function**.
+With this method, it is easy to achieve a list sequence of items in a Grid.

-    (The amount of items in a row can be determined easily for every responsive design breakpoint)
+    (This method is useful for responsive web design as the amount of items in a row can be determined easily for every responsive design breakpoint)

 - **Dynamic List Method**

     This method is similar to the **List Method**, except that in the **Dynamic List Method**, the number of items in each row is dynamic, and may change according to the width of the view-port.

+    For this method, 2 new functions of CSS Grid will be used, the **repeat() function** and the **minmax() function**, together with new values of **auto-fit** / **auto-fill** and the stretching fraction unit **fr**.

 - **Positioning with Numbers Method**

+    In every CSS Grid created, Grid lines are created automatically.
+Using these Grid lines, the position of the Grid items can be positioned in any square.

+    To position a Grid item, the following needs to be specified.

+    ```
+    4 grid lines, grid-column-start, grid-column-end, grid-row-start and grid-row-end.
+    ```

 - **Positioning with Names Method**